|

 At this time in his life Ian flies back and forth between pianos and kitchens in New York City (right by the Lincoln Centre) and Vancouver.
 He also tours, and when travelling he gives master classes.
 “I can work with people who don’t know me that well, but are hungry to work.”
 This is where his passion for food slips in.
 Words like nectar, spicy, bity, richness, flavour, and thickness permeate his teaching language.
 “There are ways where you can think about the most incredible mushroom cream sauce, or red wine, that gives you a wonderful feeling, and create that feeling on the piano, that sound.”

-Note: There are many more articles on this site.
+NOTE: There are many more articles on this site - see Index of Articles.